Nitishkanna22/Tacheon-AI-product-engineer_assessment/README.md

 Version: V1
 Date: May 26, 2026

+What is VeloxBoard ?

-What is VeloxBoard internal briefing surface.
+Veloxboard is an internal briefing surface.
 With main purpose being to auto-generate summary for each client brand that answers the standard question in a consistent format.

-Velox board is
 Primary User: The Internal Analyst / Account Manager

 The primary users are not the clients but the technical staffs.
 Incorporating a client based model in V1 would lead to second layer design in the model that distracts from the core problem.